alexhokl/notes/scrum.md

 - describe it from someone's perspective
 - acceptance criteria can be added as the detailed requirement or scope of the implementation. it can also include performance requirements
-- technical specification can be attached if required but not a must
+- technical specification can be attached if required but it is not a must
 - scrum does not use functional specification

 ### Backlog refinement